 Multi-Track Accountability Solutions

-Oliver Windridge, founder of rights: applied
+Oliver Windridge ~ founder, rights: applied

-The Multi-Track Accountability Solutions concept aims to harness the power of the collective, by pursuing multiple accountability tracks in parallel.
+Why limit accountability efforts to one track?
+Why not engage multiple tracks at the same time?
+A Multi-Track Accountability Solution aims to harness the power of the collective, by pursuing multiple tracks in parallel.
 These “tracks” include:

 > International human rights mechanisms